TheOdinProject/curriculum/ruby_programming/basic_ruby/arrays.md

 ~~~

 ### Nested Arrays
-As mentioned in the note at the bottom of the "Creating Arrays" section, nested (or multi-dimensional) arrays of mutable objects (such as other arrays, hashes, or strings) created with the `Array.new(size, object)` syntax may behave unexpectedly.
-Examples:
+As noted earlier, there can be unexpected behavior when you create nested (or multi-dimensional) arrays of mutable objects (such as other arrays, hashes, or strings).
+To create a nested array of mutable objects, passing the default value to `Array.new` in a block (with curly braces) rather than as the second optional argument is the simple solution.
+This creates copies of the default value in the array, rather than *references to* the default value in the array.
+Look carefully at the following examples that use a mutable object as the second optional argument, for the default value.

 ~~~ruby
 array_of_arrays = Array.new(3, Array.new(3))